-Woodcraft Training Courses
+Woodcraft Training Opportunities

 - Introducing Woodcraft - A two hour training session giving a general introduction to the organisation, explaining its aims, roots and background.
 It can be delivered by any one who feels competent – i.e. an experienced established leader/older members of district/group or members with training experience.
 But no formal qualifications are needed.